beardandcode/twitter-news/README.md

 This pulls in data from twitter about links shared and the conversation around them, munges it a bit and then serves it up.

+This project is a **prototype**, the quality of the code is not quite as high as might be desired.

 ## Dependencies

   - [Leiningen 2+](http://leiningen.org)